Bella Thorne Goes Nude In Newest Instagram Photo

 Bella Thorne shared a new Instagram post to commemorate the success of her new book.
-Titled The Life of a Wannabe Mogul: Mental Disarray, it’s a must-read for any of her fans.
+Titled The Life of a Wannabe Mogul: Mental Disarray, it’s a must-read for her fans.
 The actress posed for the photo while going nude, wearing her hair back in a messy bun.
 She wore plenty of jewelry, including a watch on both her wrists, along with multiple bracelets and rings.
 Bella sat on top of a pink chair with her feet on the edge, as she hugged herself with her right arm.
-Behind her on the chair, you could see a light pink feather boa.
+Behind her, on the chair, you could see a light pink feather boa.

 And a couple of days ago, Thorne shared Instagram photos that were taken from her book reading at Carnegie Hall.
 She opened up in the captions about how she cried during the event, and that many others did too.
 The emotionally charged night obviously had a great impact on Bella, and she noted how lucky she felt.
 She rocked an elegant gold dress for the occasion, which had a revealing cut in the front, and a low cut in the back.